sourcegraph/about/handbook/engineering/distribution/goals.md

 - **Outcomes**:
   - Upgrades to deployments do not require resolving diff conflicts from upstream
   - Upgrading a deployment configuration requires less than 2 hours of work
+- **Milestones**:
+  - ~~Research and evaluate possible tools.~~
+    - ~~Cue~~
+    - ~~Bash/JQ~~
+    - ~~Dhall~~
+  - Design Dhall Architecture.
+  - Migrate internal deployments to Dhall, onboard other teams on how to make changes with Dhall and collect feedback.
+  - Use Dhall to generate public Kubernetes manifests.
+  - Create customer facing migration path and how-to documentation.
+  - Migrate a highly technical customer to Dhall and collect usage feedback.
+  - Design customization worklfow.
+    - Potentially Kustomize would still be used for last-mile changes and non-standard derivations.

 ### Improve the debugging and troubleshooting process
 As we deploy Sourcegraph to multiple different environments, we need to provide a consistent and straightforward process to debug issues.
 We are currently lacking tools to collect debugging information (configuration, type, size, diff from upstream, etc) consistently and a process to capture the output of debugging sessions to feed back into our priorities and documentation.